omer-sm/tamnoon/guides (new)/overview.md

 _Note: If you only wish to see an example of Tamnoon's workflow, check out the Wrapping Up guide._

+## Important Note

+The guides were made for earlier versions, so they might not be fully up to date.
+New and updated guides will be coming with the full v1 release.

 ## Guides Summary

 Below is a rundown of the contents of every guide: